ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 		  , mkFoo
 		  ) where

-4. **Extra Commas**: Allow multiple commas instead of one in place-unordered clauses:
+4. **Repetetive Commas**: Allow multiple commas instead of one in place-unordered clauses:

    - module export lists and sub-lists
    - module import lists and sub-lists